 '''

 PermTestSurv(

 OmicsSurv,

 pathwayPCs_ls,

 numReps = 0L,

 parallel = FALSE,

 numCores = NULL,

-. . .
+...

 )

 S4 method for signature 'OmicsSurv'

 PermTestSurv(

 OmicsSurv,

 pathwayPCs_ls,

 numReps = 0L,

 parallel = FALSE,

 numCores = NULL,

-. . .
+...

 )

 '''

-OmicsSurvA data object of class OmicsSurv, created by the CreateOmics function.pathwayPCs\lsA list of pathway PC matrices returned by the ExtractAESPCs function.
+OmicsSurv A data object of class OmicsSurv, created by the CreateOmics function.

+A list of pathway PC matrices returned by the ExtractAESPCs function.

-timate the p -value parametrically).
-If numReps > 0, then the non-para permutation p -value will be returned based on the number of random s specified. parallel Should the computation be completed in parallel?
-Defaults to FALSE. numCores If parallel = TRUE, how many cores should be used for computationally defaults to the number of available cores minus 2.
-Inter- Dots for additional internal arguments (currently unused).
+How many permutations to estimate the p-value?
+Defaults to 0 (that is, to estimate the p-value parametrically).
+If numReps > 0, then the non-parametric, permutation p-value will be returned based on the number of random samples specified.

+Parallel Should the computation be completed in parallel?
+Defaults to FALSE.

+If parallel = TRUE, how many cores should be used for computation?
+Internally defaults to the number of available cores minus 2.